hananagohir/Python-Workshop-Project/README.md

 3. Install the required dependencies: `pip install pytesseract Pillow gTTS pygame`

-4. Once the installation is complete, enter the project directory: `cd Image to Audio Project`
+4. Once the installation is complete, enter the project file: `cd Image to Audio Project`

 5. Now, you can start the project: `python main.py`